girishsk/self-driving-car/CarND-Advanced-Lane-Lines/writeup_template.md

 [//]: # (Image References)

-[image1]: ./examples/undistort_output.png "Undistorted"
+[image1]: ./undistorted.png "Undistorted"
-[image2]: ./test_images/test1.jpg "Road Transformed"
+[image2]: ./test_images/test2.jpg "Road Transformed"
-[image3]: ./examples/binary_combo_example.jpg "Binary Example"
+[image3]: ./binary_color_and_gradient.png "Binary Example"
-[image4]: ./examples/warped_straight_lines.jpg "Warp Example"
+[image4]: ./car_undist_warp_pres.png "Warp Example"
 [image5]: ./examples/color_fit_lines.jpg "Fit Visual"
-[image6]: ./examples/example_output.jpg "Output"
+[image6]: ./final_output.png "Output"
 [video1]: ./project_video.mp4 "Video"

 ## [Rubric](https://review.udacity.com/#!/rubrics/571/view) Points
 ###Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

 ---

-###Writeup / README
+### Camera Calibration

 ####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-[Here](https://github.com/udacity/CarND-Advanced-Lane-Lines/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

-You're reading it!
-###Camera Calibration

-####1.
 Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained in the first code cell of the IPython notebook located in "AdvancedLaneDetection.ipynb".

 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:

 ![alt text][image1]